Skip to main content

 Read-onlyIdempotent

-Search UK case law by party, court, judge, date, or free-text query.
-Returns paginated judgment summaries for further retrieval.
+Search UK case law using party names, court, judge, date, or free-text query.
+Returns paginated judgment summaries with neutral citations and court details.

 Instructions